 Church of St Adalbert probably comes from the first half of the 12th century.
 In the 14th century the apse wall was raised by a brick part to the height of the nave, thus enabling the whole to be covered with one roof.
-In the 18th century, a wooden and wider nave and a chapel were added to the church, and in 1761 renovation works were carried out.
+Before 1606, a timber and wider nave and a chapel were added to the church, and in 1761 renovation works were carried out.
 In 1955, a brick sacristy was added to the south.

 The Romanesque church was built of irregular granite cubes and sandstone ashlar.
 The upper part of its walls was built in the later medieval period with bricks in the monk bond, and above the apse in the Flemish bond.
 Originally, the building consisted of a small nave with walls 1 meter thick and interior dimensions of 4.1/4.3 x 5.8 meters, which was closed from the east by a semicircular apse with a radius of 1.9 meters.

 The lighting of the Romanesque building was originally provided by small, semicircularly closed, splayed windows in the southern wall and the apse.
 The northern wall, according to the medieval building tradition, had no openings.
 This practice was undoubtedly of practical importance, because it was from the east and south that one could get the most sunlight.
 It is also possible that this practice resulted from medieval mysticism which reserved the north side for evil powers from which it was necessary to separate.

 The entrance to the interior led from the south through a Romanesque, stepped portal with a semicircular head and a smooth tympanum, with a stone mark on the reveal.
 The church was covered with a wooden ceiling or an open roof truss.
 The austere and dark interior is diversified in the apse with decorative lines carved in the mortar.